coddingtonbear/linux-push-to-talk/README.markdown

 ## Installation

  1. Run ``sudo ./install.sh``.
- 2. Restart gnome-panel by either logging-out/logging-in, or running ``sudo killall gnome-panel``.
+ 2. Restart gnome panel by either logging-out/logging-in, or running ``sudo killall gnome-panel`` (it will automatically restart).
  3. Right-click on your gnome panel.
  4. Select 'Add to panel'.
  5. Add 'Skype Push-to-talk'.

-## Setting the key you'd like to use
+## Changing the Push-to-talk Key

  1. Right-click on the 'TALK' icon in your gnome panel.
  2. Click 'Set Key'.